gamma-opt/RobustDecisionProgramming.jl/docs/src/uncertainty-sets.md

 We obtain the last step from the result for $k=2.$

 ### Proof of Minimum
+The condition that some cross-assignment is less or equal to another cross-assignment.

 Let $u_1≤u_2$ and $d_1+d_2=d_1^{′}+d_2^{′}$ where $d_1=d_1^{′}+d^{′′}$ and $d_2=d_2^{′}-d^{′′}$ with $d^{′′}≥0.$ Then, we have:

 $$\begin{aligned}